Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

-To understand the engine let's understand how it operates:
+To understand the engine let's understand how it contains and operates:
-(explain what it mainly uses: static singletons, ECS, and inheritance, and virtual functions)

 # Static-Singletons
 Resource/Functional modules of the engine are Static Singletons Classes where their resources are stored statically and automatically freed without any explicit function call.